When you think about the idea of “selling the next step, not the entire staircase,” it seems fairly obvious, right?

 But how do you think that would have been received?

-Win More Deals by Asking the Right Questions
+Win More Sales opportunities by Asking the Right Questions

 If you had this conversation with me 10 years ago, I probably wouldn’t have had the discipline to focus the conversation away from the big things and into the right things.
 I had been on so many calls where I made pitches like that and after doing it thousands of times, you realize that you’re not actually going to get the sale – you’re just playing fetch in someone’s abstract mind.